 Serious harm includes (but is not limited to) serious and/or long-term impairment of a child’s mental health or intellectual, emotional, social or behavioural development.
 It also covers impairment of physical health.

 The data shows the number of incidents reported in the period, rather than the number of incidents that occurred in the period.
-All data in this release is based on single notifiable incidents.
-Where child death is the reason for notification, each notification relates to one child.
-Where serious harm is the reason, in some instances, a notification can relate to more than one child.
+The data is based on single notifiable incidents, which can relate to more than one child in some instances.

-The local authority should notify the panel within 5 working days of becoming aware that the incident has occurred.
-However, we know that in some cases, there is a delay in the panel being notified.
-In addition, whilst reporting has improved in recent years, the Department cannot be certain that all incidents that meet the definition for a serious incident are notified, particularly those relating to serious harm.
+The local authority should notify the Panel within 5 working days of becoming aware that the incident has occurred.
+However, we know that in some cases, there is a delay in notifications being submitted.
+In addition, whilst reporting has improved in recent years, the Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified, particularly those relating to serious harm.

 These statistics have been published as official statistics for the first time within this release, whereas previously they were classified as experimental statistics.
 Further information on the different types of official statistic is available on the website of the UK Statistics Authority.
 The rationale to publish these statistics as official statistics is as follows: